Primary Navigation Mobile

 What are the running costs?

-View detailed MPG and CO2 figures on the Ford Focus specs pages
+View detailed MPG and CO2 figures on our Ford Focus specs pages.

 Servicing and warranty

-There should be no unpleasant surprises when it comes to servicing and maintaining a Focus, as Ford parts and labour costs are typically lower.
-A number of service packages are also available from main dealers, which further help keep costs in check.
+There should be no unpleasant surprises when it comes to servicing and maintaining a Focus, as Ford parts and labour costs are typically low and the brand has more official service centres in the UK than any other car maker.
+Service packages are also available from main dealers, which further help keep costs in check.

 Reliability